,

 Learn more about how we teach Science here:

 Our Science lessons at Appleton Thorn are sequenced using the school’s key concept overview.
-This is where knowledge and skills are structured using the ATP Ambitious creative curriculum.
-Moreover, pupils learn through scientific enquiry skills, with the utilisation of the Developing Experts scheme, as a vehicle for teaching science and adapted for our pupils.
+Moreover, pupils learn through scientific enquiry skills, with the utilisation of the Developing Experts scheme, as a vehicle for teaching science and adapted and adapts it for context.
+Explorify is also used alongside.
+The curriculum is mapped against the National Curriculum.
+External visitors and extracurricular activities, such as science club, enrich the children’s curriculum.
 At ATP, Teachers have the flexibility to teach whole afternoons/days on science rather than weekly timetabled slots.
 In addition, throughout the school year, science lab coats are used to further strengthen children’s use of scientific vocabulary across the whole school.
 This means that, key vocabulary can be added to the lab coat after each lesson, for children to refer to throughout the topic and throughout the school year.
 At the end of each school year, the lab coat is passed up to the next year group and the same process continues to happen.
 By the end of Year 6, children will have key scientific vocabulary from their school journey to refer back to, which will help cement their scientific knowledge.

 Furthermore, each unit of science vocabulary is placed into children’s science books to start a new topic in the form of a knowledge mat.
 The aim is for the children to be able to read, understand and spell the words scientific vocabulary correctly, but also to refer to like the lab coats.
 Additionally, PLAN knowledge matrices are available to refer to on our G-Suite and staff use them to check prior learning and to identify any gaps in pupils’ learning